 Severe obesityThe higher your BMI (Body Mass Index), the lower your likelihood of giving birth vaginally.
 Example: A BMI above 30.

 Size of babyIf the baby is assessed to be very large in relation to your height.
 Example: a baby of 4800 g where the mother is 170 cm tall.

 A number of other factors may also affect your likelihood of giving birth vaginally after a previous caesarean section:

 The number of pregnancies you are planning to haveThe risk of problems during future deliveries increases with the number of caesarean sections you have had.
 If you have had two caesarean sections you will probably be recommended a caesarean section the third time as well.

 The length of time since your caesarean sectionThe time between your cesarean section and your next delivery (due date) affects your ability to try to give birth vaginally.
 There is less than a half percent risk (0.45%) of the scar in the uterus rupturing during labour because this area in the uterus is weaker and less elastic.

-The risk of this is lower if more than two years have passed between the caesarean section and your next delivery.
-If less than two years have passed you will probably be recommended a caesarean section.
+The risk of this is lower if more than 18 months have passed between the caesarean section and your next delivery.
+If less than 18 months have passed you will probably be recommended a caesarean section.

 What is important to you for this deliveryEven though there may be no medical reasons for a caesarean section there may still be other reasons that you would prefer this procedure.
 You may be nervous about having to go through a prolonged labour and end up having a caesarean section anyway.